signalscorps/file2stix/docs/extractions.md

     }
 ```

+Note, the `object_refs` contains all references that are referenced by objects in the report.
+This includes extracted objects (i.e. Indicator SDOs, Vulnerability SDOs, Software SCOs, etc.), but also meta Objects (i.e. Identity SCOs, Extension Definitions, Marking Definitions, etc.)

 ## Extracted Objects

 For Reports marked TLP White, STIX 2.1 Objects representing extracted values do not contain `created`, `modified` or `created_by_ref` properties.